tjyothis4/tjyothis4.github.io/_pages/about.md

 ## Experience

-University of Maryland Institute for Advanced Computer Studies (UMIACS) GAMMA Lab during Spring 2024:
+University of Maryland Institute for Advanced Computer Studies (UMIACS) GAMMA Lab during Spring 2024: <br >
 I worked under graduate student Pooja Guhan as part of a team with two other undergraduates (Akshita Badkundri and Mayukha Suresh) for a period of 5 months.
-For the first month in November 2023 I familiarized myself with Python and related libraries and we started working on her research Project in February 2024 and worked for another 4 months.
-We met twice a week during this period.
+While we did do research together I think this experience is best described as an Apprenticeship under Pooja Guhan (PhD candidate, Machine Learning).

-What did I do?
-I mostly spent my time:
+Tasks included:
 - Sourcing and cleansing data: Created a custom dataset with 300 movies, each with plot, release date, overview, and an average of 1300 frames (jpegs).
 This dataset was created by combining other datasets available on the web and extracting the features we wanted.
 The original size was frames for 1100 movies and everything else for 150K movies.
-I used Pandas for this.
-Around 80% of my time was spent sourcing data and data wrangling, since Movies and trailers have copyright complications and it is not easy to find this data on the internet.
+This part was more challenging than it sounds because Movie frames are hard to come by because of copyright complications.
-- Learning: While we did contribute and get work done, much of the experience was learning project based Deep Learning from our team lead Pooja Guhan.
+- Learning: A lot of the experience was learning project based Deep Learning from our team lead Pooja Guhan.
 She taught us how to use PyTorch, common pitfalls training Neural Networks, and gave us valuable insights about working with models and libraries in the real world.
-I also picked up the following libraries and technologies
+I also gained familiarity using the following libraries and technologies:
   - Pandas
   - NumPy
   - PyTorch
   - Conda
   - TMUX
   - Linux (RedHat)
-  - Scripting using bash
+  - Scripting using bash (although I switched to Python afterwards)